Upon graduation, a major in the Sexuality, Women's and Gender Studies department should:

 - producing a coherent narrative and critically evaluating the narratives of others;

-- appreciating the interrelationship of activism and intellectual inquiry.
+- exploring the relationships between activism, advocacy, and intellectual inquiry.